You can travel from Skopje to Pristina (& from Pristina to Skopje) in three ways, two involving public transportation

 There seems to be a consensus that, as far as public transportation from Skopje to Pristina goes, the bus is your best option.
 International bus connections between both cities are easy, fast, and available multiple times per day.

 The beauty of traveling around the ex-Yugoslavian countries is that almost all major cities have just one main bus station.
 So, you don’t have to stress out about figuring out which station you’re supposed to be at.
 That also applies to Skopje and Pristina.
 Both cities have one main bus station, which is super-convenient.

-The distance between the two capitals is only about 90 kilometers, a journey that takes 2 hours, give or take.
+The distance between the two capitals is about 90 kilometers, a journey that takes 2 hours to give or take.

 To get a ticket, simply walk up to the counter and tell them you’d like to travel to Pristina (or Skopje, depending on the direction you’re going to).
 Prices tend to vary but don’t typically exceed 10 euro for a one-way trip.
 Often, they’re much lower.

-Obviously, this journey involves a border crossing, which used to sometimes be a pain in the butt in the Balkans.
-However, nowadays most Balkan border crossings are a breeze.
+This journey involves a border crossing, which sometimes is a pain in the butt in the Balkans.
+However, nowadays, most Balkan border crossings are a breeze.
 When you travel from Skopje to Pristina by bus, you shouldn’t have to spend more than about 10 minutes at the checkpoint, provided that you have a valid passport, of course.

 Skopje To Pristina By Train

-If you’re a huge fan of railroad travel, you also have the option to travel from Skopje to Pristina by train.
-However, unlike the numerous daily bus departures, there’s only one train from Skopje to Kosovo per day, as well as vice versa.
+If you’re a massive fan of railroad travel, you also can travel from Skopje to Pristina by train.
+However, unlike the numerous daily bus departures, there’s only one train from Skopje to Kosovo per day and vice versa.

 You have to buy your Skopje-Pristina (or vice versa) train ticket at your departure station.
 There is currently no online reservation system for these international trains.